Amy-Singleton/LearnArmor/README.md

 ## Description

-The LearnArmor is a Dynamic and Responsive WordPress theme.
+LearnArmor is a Dynamic and Responsive WordPress theme.
 This theme featurs a Two Menus in the header, each displayed beautifully in a dynamically triggered fixed masthead that shrinks on page scroll.
 Design details include a corporate color scheme, beautiful typography and your choice of icon fonts (Dashicons or Fontawesome), a flexible layout that looks great on any device, big or small.
 Along with the default WordPress page templates, this theme includes a Full-Width Page and A No-title Full Width Page.
 The theme was built to integrate with LearnDash; therefor, this them features a specialized sidebar to hold LearnDash Course, Lesson and Topic related widgets.
 Speaking of widgets, this theme also adds a back to top widget to the Widget Menu.

 ## Copyright